Finland93/ChainLens/README.md

 ## 🚀 Quick start

-No build tools, no dependencies — it's static.
+**Fastest way — [open the live version →](https://finland93.github.io/ChainLens/)** No install, no clone; it runs entirely in your browser at `finland93.github.io/ChainLens`.

+Prefer to run it yourself?
+It's static — no build tools, no dependencies.

 ```bash
 # Clone